gnolang/gno/docs/gno-tooling/cli/gnokey/working-with-key-pairs.md

 SUBCOMMANDS
-  add        adds key to the keybase delete     deletes a key from the keybase update     update the password of a key in the keybase generate   generates a bip39 mnemonic export     exports private key armor import     imports encrypted private key armor
+  add        adds key to the keybase delete     deletes a key from the keybase rotate     rotate the password of a key in the keybase to a new password generate   generates a bip39 mnemonic export     exports private key armor import     imports encrypted private key armor